 - Cryptocurrency can be used to establish gifts that provide income to the donor, such as a charitable gift annuity or charitable remainder trust.

-- Your fund sells the virtual currency free of taxes, leaving 100% of the proceeds available to distribute to your favorite causes.
+- The Foundation sells the virtual currency free of taxes, leaving 100% of the proceeds available to grant to your favorite causes through your fund.

 How Cindy Supports Her Favorite Nonprofits with Cryptocurrency